-Revenues were slightly lower than last year due to an adjustment in assessment rates.
+Revenues were lower than last year due to an adjustment in assessment rates.
 Staff monitors the electric utility's projected costs used for budgeting purposes and adjusts rates in subsequent years once actual costs are known.
-Higher electrical costs during the fiscal year are largely responsible for the increased expenses incurred by the District.

 District Fund Budgetary Highlights